 Caucasus and Central Asia.

-as State Advisor of the United States Congressional Advisory Board, and also
+Advisor of the United States Congressional Advisory Board, and also

-served on the advisory boards of international
+served on the advisory boards of other international

-expose and shut down corrupt Russian bank Inkombank, controlled by Semyon
+shut down corrupt Russian bank Inkombank, controlled by Semyon

-Mogilevich, one of the world's most powerful mafia "dons",
+Mogilevich, one of the world's most powerful mafia dons, who appears

-co-authored (together with the Ministry of Justice of Russia, University of
+(together with the Ministry of Justice of Russia, University of

-Pittsburgh Law School and other Institute's experts) Trade
+Pittsburgh Law School and other Institute's experts) Trade and

 Together with other experts